eye-division/ray-lee/_projects/congregation.md

 ---
 title: Congregation
 description: >-
-  Congregation is a participatory outdoor sound art performance piece by Ray Lee suitable for up to 100 participants that can attract and engage a wider audience of thousands.
+  Congregation is a participatory outdoor sound art performance piece.
 The interactive Sonic Spheres will guide the participants to a secret location by using sound alone with groups of spheres starting from a series of different locations in a city, but all being directed to a central undisclosed location.
-The sphere carriers become part of a sci-fi procession leading to a congregation of musical spheres, joining together to create an electronic musical composition at the final location with the participants being like the orchestral players.
 project_date: 2019-01-02 00:00:00
 project_to_date: 2006-12-01 00:00:00
 list: true